jonbnewman/mobx-store-provider/docs/motivation.md

 Compared to using the React Context API directly, using **mobx-store-provider** gives you:

-- A clean, simple, and straight-forward hooks-based API.
+- A clean, simple, and straight-forward modern hooks-based API.
 - [mapStateToProps](/api/useStore#using-a-mapstatetoprops-callback) support (analogous to [Redux mapStateToProps](https://react-redux.js.org/using-react-redux/connect-mapstate)).
 - [Multiple stores](/multiple-stores) support.